ab-inbev-ze-company/ze-code-challenges/frontend.md

 #### If your running for a mobile position:
 - You should use React Native to develop your application.
 - I want to be able to run your project with one single command
-- Hosting it its a BIG plus (Expo shoudl do the job for ya)
+- Hosting it its a BIG plus (Expo should do the job for ya)

 ## Evaluation Method